Changan UNI-T P0420 Error: Causes and Fixes

 If the sensors and exhaust system check out, it’s time to evaluate the converter itself.

-Signs of a bad cat:
+Signs of a bad catalytic converter:

 • Metallic rattling when tapping on it